ZeyuJin/geodetic_inversion/README.md

 12. Strike-slip of each patch (default is cm)
 13. Dip-slip of each patch (default is cm)

+**Note: Format of the GPS input data
+The code takes two types of GPS measurements: 2d or 3d

+For the 2d GPS data, the columns are

+[east, north, ue, un, sigma_e, sigma_n] (sigma are the uncertainties)

+For the 3d GPS data, the columns are

+[east, north, ue, un, uz, sigma_e, sigma_n, sigma_z]

+Choose option ‘cgps’ for 3D, and option ‘camp_gps’ for 2D.

 **The plot of model in the example is displayed as follows:**
 ![model](./WORKExample/model.jpg)
 ![ASC100](./WORKExample/ASC100.jpg)